-This is a special place -- a memorial we are gathered at a monument on which the names of our From THE VIETNAM WAR fallen friends and loved ones are engraved, and with crosses instead of diamonds beside them, the names of those whose fate we do not yet know.
-One of those whose fate we refraced on this wall do not yet know.
-One of those who ferly wrote, shortly before his death, these words: "Take what they have left/and what they have taught you/with their dying/and keep it with your own./And... take one moment to embrace/those gentle heroes/you left behind."
+We are gathered at a monument on which the names of our fallen friends and loved ones are engraved, and with crosses instead of diamonds beside them, the names of those whose fate we do not yet know.
+One of those who fell wrote, shortly before his death, these words: "Take what they have left/and what they have taught you/with their dying/and keep it with your own./And... take one moment to embrace/those gentle heroes/you left behind."

-Today, Veterans Day, as we do every year, we take that places of moment to embrace the gentle heroes of Vietnam and of all our and always wars, we remember those who were called upon to give all a person can give.
-And we remember those who were prepared to make who were their country's uniform and stand prepared to make that sacrifice, if it were demanded of them in the line of duty, the ultimate sacrifice.
-Most of all we remember the devotion and gallantry with which all of them ennobled their Nation as they became champions of noble cause of received.
+Today, Veterans Day, as we do every year, we take that moment to embrace the gentle heroes of Vietnam and of all our wars.
+We remember those who were called upon to give all a person can give.
+And we remember those who were prepared to make that sacrifice, if it were demanded of them in the line of duty, though it never was.
+Most of all we remember the devotion and gallantry with which all of them ennobled their Nation as they became champions of noble cause.

 I am not speaking provocatively here.
 Unlike the other wars of this century, of course, there were deep divisions about the wisdom and rightness of the Vietnam War.
 Both sides spoke with honesty and fervor, and what more can we ask in our democracy?
-And yet, after more than a decade of desperate boat people, after the killing fields of Cambodia, after all that has happened in which our men fought was just?
-It was, after all, however imperfectly pursued, the cause of freedom, and they showed.
+And yet, after more than a decade of desperate boat people, after the killing fields of Cambodia, after all that has happened in that unhappy part of the world, who can doubt that the cause for which our men fought was just?
+It was, after all, however imperfectly pursued, the cause of freedom, and they showed uncommon courage in its service.
+Perhaps at this late date we can all agree that we have learned one lesson - that young Americans must never again be sent to fight and die unless we are prepared to let them win.